Corona Rigidity: The origins of rigidity questions in -algebras

+Albeit seemingly mild, the \cstar-equality is a powerful condition that tightly connects the topological nature of \cstar-algebras with their algebraic properties.
+It implies, for instance, that in a \cstar-algebra the norm is completely determined by its algebraic structure, and therefore it is unique (\cite[Corollary 1.3.3]{Fa:STCstar}).
+It moreover entails that $^*$-homomorphisms between \cstar-algebras, namely linear multiplicative maps preserving the involution $^*$ (the relevant arrows in this category), are automatically continuous (\cite[Lemma 1.2.10]{Fa:STCstar}).

-By the Gelfand--Naimark--Segal (GNS) Construction (see~\cite[\S1.10]{Fa:STCstar}) every \cstar-algebra $A$ is isometrically isomorphic to a concrete \cstar-algebra in some $\cB(H)$.
-Equivalently, the GNS-construction shows that concrete \cstar-algebras are axiomatized by the condition listed above, allowing to identify the two definitions.
+By the Gelfand--Naimark--Segal (GNS) construction (see~\cite[\S1.10]{Fa:STCstar}) every \cstar-algebra $A$ is isometrically isomorphic to a concrete \cstar-algebra in some $\cB(H)$.
+Equivalently, the GNS-construction shows that concrete \cstar-algebras are axiomatised by the conditions listed above, allowing us to identify the two definitions.